Cinven buys second drug business Amdipharm

 The brothers will retain a significant minority stake in the combined business, Cinven said.

-The Cinven deal values Amdipharm at about nine times its annual earnings before interest, tax and amortization (EBITA), on a par with the earlier Mercury deal, Cinven's Rajagopalan said.
+The Cinven deal values Amdipharm at about nine times its annual earnings before interest, tax and amortisation (EBITA), on a par with the earlier Mercury deal, Cinven's Rajagopalan said.

 By putting the two businesses together and seeking out more deals and expanding sales, that valuation benchmark could grow, and match larger pharma deals often done on double-digit earnings multiples, Rajagopalan added.

-Note: (This story is corrected with spelling of "Economist" in seventh paragraph)